k-off/Corewar/README.md

     -dump <num> : Dump memory (64 octets per line) after <num> cycles and exit -v          : Run visualizer
     -n    <num> : Set <num> of the next player
+    -L          : Print all the reports 'alive' to the standard output
 ```

 ### `visualizer`